manantrimbakey/lwc-file-switcher/README.md

 ## Known Issues

-- None currently, but if you find please open up an issue on repo.
+- None currently, but if you find any, please open up an issue on repo.

 **Enjoy!**